Crash and burn stories

 An enterprise architecture solving easy questions cannot deliver.
 We waste all resources spent chasing this pipe dream.
 We will not meet the company's goals.
 All efforts an EA team spends on the easy question is squandered.
 This may sound extreme.
 It isn’t.
 High functioning teams answer the hard question.

 Consider walking west in North America.
 Any idiot can point out the Rocky Mountains.
 They rise 10,000 feet above the prairie and are visible for well over 100 miles.
 Mountains stick out.
 Good enterprise architects point out the invisible barriers like the Grand Canyon.
 Enterprise architects answer the hard question.
 They ensure that all change is incrementally producing value.
-High functioning Enterprise Architecture teams have a different focus.
+Effective Enterprise Architecture Teams have a different focus.
 They measure everything against the Enterprise’s pressure points: the long-lived goals and objectives.
 Stakeholder’s Concerns create the hard question and provide crisp measures of value.

 Tough questions are hard to answer.
 They require a different understanding of the system.
 Bake in the pressure points—whether these pressure points are end-to-end efficiency, differentiation, agility, or investment protection.